mosip/documentation/docs/MOSIP-Device-Service-Specification.md

   "version": "registration server API version as defined above", "responsetime": "iso time format",
   "response": "JWT of the below device data",
-  "error": [
+  "error": [ //Filled in case of error.
+Remaining keys above are dropped in case of errors.
-	{ //Filled in case of error. remaining keys above are dropped in case of errors.
+	{
       "errorCode": "error code if registration fails", "message": "description of the error code",
     }